 The sun is one of more than 100 billion stars in the Milky Way.
-It orbits some 25,000 light years from the galactic core, completing a revolution once every 250 million years or so.
+It orbits some 25,000 light-years from the galactic core, completing a revolution once every 250 million years or so.
 The sun is relatively young, part of a generation of stars known as Population I, which are relatively rich in elements heavier than helium.
 An older generation of stars is called Population II, and an earlier generation of Population III may have existed, although no members of this generation are known yet.

-Formation & Evolution
+Formation & evolution

-The sun was born roughly 4.6 billion years ago.
+The sun was born about 4.6 billion years ago.
 Many scientists think the sun and the rest of the solar system formed from a giant, rotating cloud of gas and dust known as the solar nebula.
 As the nebula collapsed because of its gravity, it spun faster and flattened into a disk.
 Most of the material was pulled toward the center to form the sun.

 The sun has enough nuclear fuel to stay much as it is now for another 5 billion years.
 After that, it will swell to become a red giant.
 Eventually, it will shed its outer layers, and the remaining core will collapse to become a white dwarf.
-Slowly, this will fade, to enter its final phase as a dim, cool object sometimes known as a black dwarf.
+Slowly, this will fade, to enter its final phase as a dim, cool theoretical object sometimes known as a black dwarf.

-- Internal structure and atmosphere
+Internal structure and atmosphere

 The sun and its atmosphere are divided into several zones and layers.
 The solar interior, from the inside out, is made up of the core, radiative zone and the convective zone.
 The solar atmosphere above that consists of the photosphere, chromosphere, a transition region and the corona.
 Beyond that is the solar wind, an outflow of gas from the corona.

 The core extends from the sun's center to about a quarter of the way to its surface.
 Although it only makes up roughly 2 percent of the sun's volume, it is almost 15 times the density of leadand holds nearly half of the sun's mass.
 Next is the radiative zone, which extends from the core to 70 percent of the way to the sun's surface, making up 32 percent of the sun's volume and 48 percent of its mass.
 Light from the core gets scattered in this zone, so that a single photon often may take a million years to pass through.

 After that is the transition region a few hundred to a few thousand miles or kilometers thick, which is heated by the corona above it and sheds most of its light as ultraviolet rays.
 At the top is the super-hot corona, which is made of structures such as loops and streams of ionized gas.
-The corona generally ranges from 900,000 degrees F (500,000 degrees C) to 10.8 million degrees F (6 million degrees C) and can even reach tens of millions of degrees when a solar flare occurs.
+The corona generally ranges from 900,000 F (500,000 C) to 10.8 million F (6 million C) and can even reach tens of millions of degrees when a solar flare occurs.
 Matter from the corona is blown off as the solar wind.

 The strength of the sun's magnetic field is typically only about twice as strong as Earth's field.
 However, it becomes highly concentrated in small areas, reaching up to 3,000 times stronger than usual.
 These kinks and twists in the magnetic field develop because the sun spins more rapidly at the equator than at the higher latitudes and because the inner parts of the sun rotate more quickly than the surface.
 These distortions create features ranging from sunspots to spectacular eruptions known as flares and coronal mass ejections.
 Flares are the most violent eruptions in the solar system, while coronal mass ejections are less violent but involve extraordinary amounts of matter — a single ejection can spout roughly 20 billion tons (18 billion metric tons) of matter into space.

 Just like most other stars, the sun is made up mostly of hydrogen, followed by helium.
 Nearly all the remaining matter consists of seven other elements — oxygen, carbon, neon, nitrogen, magnesium, iron and silicon.
-For every 1 million atoms of hydrogenin the sun, there are 98,000 of helium, 850 of oxygen, 360 of carbon, 120 of neon, 110 of nitrogen, 40 of magnesium, 35 of iron, and 35 of silicon.
+For every 1 million atoms of hydrogenin the sun, there are 98,000 of helium, 850 of oxygen, 360 of carbon, 120 of neon, 110 of nitrogen, 40 of magnesium, 35 of iron and 35 of silicon.
 Still, hydrogen is the lightest of all elements, so it only accounts for roughly 72 percent of the sun's mass, while helium makes up about 26 percent.

-Sunspots & Solar Cycle
+Sunspots & solar cycles

 The number of sunspots varies as solar magnetic activity does— the change in this number, from a minimum of none to a maximum of roughly 250 sunspots or clusters of sunspots and then back to a minimum, is known as the solar cycle, and averages about 11 years long.
 At the end of a cycle, the magnetic field rapidly reverses its polarity.

 To learn more about how the sun and other stars work, after early observations using rockets, scientists began studying the sun from Earth orbit.
 NASA launched a series of eight orbiting observatories known as the Orbiting Solar Observatory between 1962 and 1971.
 Seven of them were successful, and analyzed the sun at ultraviolet and X-ray wavelengths and photographed the super-hot corona, among other achievements.

 In 1990, NASA and the European Space Agency launched the Ulysses probe to make the first observations of its polar regions.
 In 2004, NASA's Genesis spacecraft returned samples of the solar wind to Earth for study.
-In 2007, NASA's double-spacecraft Solar Terrestrial Relations Observatory (STEREO) mission returned the first three-dimensional images of the Sun.
+In 2007, NASA's double-spacecraft Solar Terrestrial Relations Observatory (STEREO) mission returned the first three-dimensional images of the sun.

 One of the most important solar missions to date has been the Solar and Heliospheric Observatory (SOHO), which was designed to study the solar wind, as well as the sun's outer layers and interior structure.
-It has imaged the structure of sunspots below the surface, measured the acceleration of the solar wind, discovered coronal waves and solar tornadoes, found more than 1000 comets, and revolutionized our ability to forecast space weather.
+It has imaged the structure of sunspots below the surface, measured the acceleration of the solar wind, discovered coronal waves and solar tornadoes, found more than 1,000 comets, and revolutionized our ability to forecast space weather.
 Recently, NASA's Solar Dynamics Observatory (SDO), the most advanced spacecraft yet designed to study the sun, has returned never-before-seen details of material streaming outward and away from sunspots, as well as extreme close-ups of activity on the sun's surface and the first high-resolution measurements of solar flares in a broad range of extreme ultraviolet wavelengths.